 A negative test result means that you don’t have that particular mutation.
 This may mean that the disease doesn’t run in your family.
 A negative result doesn’t mean you won’t get the disease.
 It only means that you’re not more likely to get the disease than other people are.

 By looking at your family history, your doctor can tell if you’re likely to have a gene mutation that may contribute to disease.
-A disease might run in your family if a blood relative developed the disease at a young age, if several family members have the disease or if the condition is rare.
+A disease might run in your family if a blood relative developed the disease at a young age or if several family members have the disease.
 People from certain ethnic groups may also be more likely to get certain diseases.
 If one of your family members already has the disease, that person should be tested first.
 This helps show which genes, if any, are associated with the disease.

 If you think you may be at high risk for an inherited disease, talk to your family doctor.
 Your doctor will ask you questions about your health and the health of your blood relatives.
 This information will help your doctor find out what your risks might be.
 The information your doctor gives you about your risks can help you decide whether you want to be tested.